tail head cat sleep

 I/O errors

-If a leaf vdev generates more than 50 I/O errors in a 60 second period, then zfsd will mark that vdev as FAULTED.
-ZFS will no longer issue any I/Os to it. zfsd will activate a hotspare if one is available.
+By default, if a leaf vdev generates more than 50 I/O errors in a 60 second period, then zfsd will mark that vdev as FAULTED.
+ZFS will no longer issue any I/Os to it. zfsd will activate a hot spare if one is available.
+The defaults can be changed by setting the io_n and/or io_t vdev properties.
+See vdevprops(7) for details.

 Checksum errors

-If a leaf vdev generates more than 50 checksum errors in a 60 second period, then zfsd will mark that vdev as DEGRADED.
-ZFS will still use it, but zfsd will activate a spare anyway.
+By default, if a leaf vdev generates more than 50 checksum errors in a 60 second period, then zfsd will mark that vdev as DEGRADED.
+ZFS will still use it, but zfsd will also activate a hot spare if one is available.
+The defaults can be changed by setting the checksum_n and/or checksum_t vdev properties.
+See vdevprops(7) for details.

 Spare addition